zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 - At least one free IP address on the above network that isn't in the DHCP range.
 At least three free IP addresses if there's no DHCP server on the network.

-- A resource pool or a cluster with a minimum capacity of 16 GB of RAM and four vCPUs.
+- A vSphere resource pool or a cluster with a minimum capacity of 16 GB of RAM and four vCPUs.

 - A datastore with a minimum of 100 GB of free disk space available through the resource pool or cluster.